akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 1. On the leftside menu, go to `Project console / Projects` and select your project.
 2. Open the `Enterprise Repository / Properties` sub-tab.
-3. Look for the `Get archive by email` button on the right side of the screen.
+3. Look for the `Email archive` button on the right side of the screen.
 4. Click on it, you will be invited to select one PIM EE version.

 ![Selection of a version](../img/get_archive_by_mail_choice.png)